-The building is generally unlocked during the day when classes are in session so that the campus community has access to the lounge area.
-During the Summer and campus breaks, the building remains locked.
+The building is generally unlocked during the day so that the campus community has access to the lounge area.
 However, be sure to take the swipe card at all times in the event that the building is locked.
 For lockouts during business hours, contact Maintenance at x 3380.
+After hours, contact the Building Manager who lives in Rooms 107/109 on the first floor.
+Telephone numbers are in the front of this Student Handbook.